-OVERVIEW: This funder awards grants to support multiple sclerosis studies through grants for research, training, pilot research, commercial funding, patient management/care/rehabilitation research, and health care delivery/policy research.
+OVERVIEW: This funder awards grants to support multiple sclerosis studies through research, training, pilot research, commercial funding, patient management/care/rehabilitation research, and health care delivery/policy research.

 IP TAKE: There are quite a few funding programs at NMSS, and each one has its own deadlines and staff to contact.
 Take some time to review the procedures and reach out to the correct person.

 PROFILE: The National Multiple Sclerosis Society (NMSS) was founded in 1946, and today provides a wide range of information, support, resources, and research grants that support studies into the progression of multiple sclerosis, prevention, and improving quality of life.
 It awards grants for training, pilot studies, and commercial funding.
 It also provides research grants for patient management, care, and rehabilitation, and health care delivery and policy research contracts.
 Its range of funding opportunities include general research grants, training grants and fellowships, pilot research grants, commercial research grants, collaborative research centers, patient management and care, health care delivery and policy, special awards, and outside meeting support.